anthonytournier/csgo-gsi-to-arduino/README.md

 then restart CS:GO.

 ## Notes
-The JLed library is used to create a breathing effect when in freezetime.
-If you want a solid color during freezetime then edit the arduino file in the main sketch, then upload the sketch again.
+The JLed library is used to create a breathing effect when in freezetime and Live.
+If you want a solid color during freezetime and Live then edit the arduino file in the main sketch, then upload the sketch again.

+0 is for solid color and 1 is for breathing effect.

 Set
-> freezetime_breath = 0.
+> freezetime_breath = 0;

+> alive_breath = 0;

 ### Wiring